Prerequisites: Have an amateur radio license with the proper privileges or be with someone who does.

 Here is an example:

 You should submit as soon as you can.
-Most windows to submit are very short.
+Most submission windows are very short.
 Each contest is different.
 Don’t be surprised by submission dates!
-Most contests only accept the cabrillo format.
+Most contests only accept the Cabrillo format – Not ADIF.

 How Can I Check My Score?
 What do I get if I win?